alisaifee/flask-limiter/doc/source/index.rst

     storage backends.
 The strategy requires using a list with fast random access which is not very convenient to implement with a memcached storage.

-This strategy is the most effective in terms of not allowing bursts to by-pass the rate limit as the window for each limit is not fixed at the start and end of each time unit (i.e. N/second for a moving window means N in the last 1000 milliseconds).
+This strategy is the most effective for preventing bursts from by-passing the rate limit as the window for each limit is not fixed at the start and end of each time unit (i.e. N/second for a moving window means N in the last 1000 milliseconds).
 There is however a higher memory cost associated with this strategy as it requires ``N`` items to